muritane/coordination-architecture/epistemic_hygiene.md

 In this document, **epistemic hygiene** refers to:

-> the degree to which a system exposes its internal structure, constraints, and failure modes in a way that allows optional inspection without coercion or mystification.
+> the degree to which a system exposes its internal structure, constraints, and failure modes in a way that allows optional inspection without coercion, mystification, or interpretive gatekeeping.

-A hygienic system:
+A system with epistemic hygiene:

-* does not hide mechanisms behind narrative,
+- does not hide mechanisms behind narrative,
-* does not substitute authority for explanation,
+- does not substitute authority for explanation,
-* does not require trust where structure can suffice.
+- does not require trust where structure can suffice.

 ---

 ## Progressive Disclosure of Structure

-Effective systems expose depth **gradually**, not all at once.
+Effective systems expose depth **progressively**, not all at once.

 Typical layers include:

-* surface behavior,
+- surface behavior and outputs,
-* background processes,
+- background processes and dependencies,
-* system-level mechanisms,
+- system-level mechanisms and constraints,
-* irreversible or high-risk operations.
+- irreversible, high-risk, or load-bearing operations.

 Each deeper layer:

-* demands more attention,
+- demands more attention,
-* carries greater responsibility,
+- carries greater responsibility,
-* exposes larger blast radius.
+- exposes larger blast radius.

-This mirrors operating-system and interface design, not pedagogy.
+This mirrors interface and operating-system design, not instruction or persuasion.

 ---